barryclark/jekyll-now/_posts/2018-7-4-To-Lambda-Or-Not-To-Lambda.md

 notifyJobFinished(areaId);
 ```

-The benefit of going with lambda expression could be a more expressive and readable code, but the downside is we can’t throw checked expression from processEvent without handling it in Lambda block. which would make that particular code a bit “ugly”.
+The benefit of going with lambda expression could be a more expressive and readable code.
+With simple `parallel()` from Stream API, we can split the whole process to be executed on multiple cores.
+But the downside is we can’t throw checked expression from `processEvent` without handling it in Lambda block.

 ``` Java
 if (shouldProcessEvents) {